 With neural networks, we can group or sort unlabeled data according to similarities among samples in the data.
 Or, in the case of classification, we can train the network on a labeled data set in order to classify the samples in the data set into different categories.

 In general, neural networks can perform the same tasks as classical machine learning algorithms (but classical algorithms cannot perform the same tasks as neural networks).
 In other words, artificial neural networks have unique capabilities that enable deep learning models to solve tasks that machine learning models can never solve.

 All recent advances in artificial intelligence in recent years are due to deep learning.
 Without deep learning, we would not have self-driving cars, chatbots or personal assistants like Alexa and Siri.
-Google Translate would continue to be as primitive as it was 10 years ago before Google switched to neural networks and Netflix would have no idea which movies to suggest.
-Neural networks are behind all these technologies.
+Google Translate would continue to be as primitive as it was before Google switched to neural networks and Netflix would have no idea which movies to suggest.
+Neural networks are behind all of these deep learning applications and technologies.